fredyr/lexicallyscoped.com/_posts/2012-11-25-groovy-introduction.md

 ### Closures

-In Groovy, functions are first class object, which means that you can treat them like any other value.
+In Groovy, functions are first class objects, which means that you can treat them like any other value.
 Pass them as arguments, return function values from other functions etc.

 We have already sneaked in some closures earlier in the ``each`` loops by the way.